 How Does Alcohol Affect Your Hearing?

-And it's not only binge drinking that can damage the auditory cortex.
-The effect of alcohol consumption on your brain is cumulative, so even moderate drinkers who drink for many years can suffer from hearing loss as a result of their drinking.
+It's not only binge drinking that can damage the auditory cortex.
+The effect of alcohol consumption on your brain is cumulative, so even moderate drinkers who drink alcohol for many years can suffer from hearing loss as a result of their drinking.

 Drinking alcohol increases blood flow to the inner ear, which can cause tinnitus – a ringing, buzzing or swooshing sound in the ears.
 This condition can resolve itself in a few hours, but can still be quite annoying while it is present.
 Excessive drinking on a regular basis can lead to permanent tinnitus.

-Loud music, loud voices talking over the music, the consumption of excessive amounts of alcohol and inhaling first or second-hand cigarette smoke can lead to tinnitus and hearing loss.
+Loud music, loud voices talking over the music, the consumption of excessive amounts of alcohol, and inhaling first or second-hand cigarette smoke can lead to hearing loss and tinnitus.

-The effects are often temporary, and resolve within a day or so.
+The effects of "cocktail deafness" are often temporary, and resolve within a day or so.
 But exposure to these conditions often and for long periods of time can permanently damage your hearing.